Spring's going to be warmer, NOAA says

 Additionally, minor flooding could occur early this season in parts of the Northeast as snow accumulation from the past three nor'easters melts.

-Although spring is just around the corner, winter may not be over just yet -- computer models are showing early signs of yet another nor'easter in the works.
+Although spring is just around the corner, winter may not be over just yet -- computer models are showing yet another nor'easter in the works.

 This could bring another round of heavy snow and strong winds to the storm-weary citizens of the Northeast.
 But according to NOAA, milder temperatures are just around the corner.